easycoder/easycoder.github.io/resources/codex/md/install.md

 # Installing the EasyCoder Codex #
 The ~ec~ **Codex** is a complete integrated development system for coding websites.
-It can be run locally in your own computer or installed on your server; the only prerequisite is a recent copy of PHP.
+It can be run locally in your own computer or installed on your server; the only prerequisite is a recent copy of PHP or Python 3, depending on which you want to use to run a local webserver.

-## Installation on a regular PC ##
+## Installation on a regular PC using PHP ##
 First download the Codex archive into an empty folder.

 Unzip the archive.